realpython/codetiming/README.md

 ## Arguments

-`Timer` accepts the following arguments when it's created, all are optional:
+`Timer` accepts the following arguments when it's created.
+All arguments are optional:

 - **`name`:** An optional name for your timer
 - **`text`:** The text shown when your timer ends.
 It should contain a `{}` placeholder that will be filled by the elapsed time in seconds (default: `"Elapsed time: {:.4f} seconds"`)
-- **`logger`:** A function/callable that takes a string argument, and will report the elapsed time when the logger is stopped (default: `print()`)
+- **`logger`:** A function/callable that takes a string argument and will report the elapsed time when the logger is stopped (default: `print()`)

 You can turn off explicit reporting of the elapsed time by setting `logger=None`.

-In the template text, you can also use explicit attributes to refer to the `name` of the timer, or log the elapsed time in `milliseconds`, `seconds` (the default), or `minutes`.
+In the template text, you can also use explicit attributes to refer to the `name` of the timer or log the elapsed time in `milliseconds`, `seconds` (the default), or `minutes`.
 For example:

 ```python
 t1 = Timer(name="NamedTimer", text="{name}: {minutes:.1f} minutes")
 t2 = Timer(text="Elapsed time: {milliseconds:.0f} ms")
 ```

 Note that the strings used by `text` are **not** f-strings.
-Instead they are used as templates that will be populated using `.format()` behind the scenes.
+Instead, they are used as templates that will be populated using `.format()` behind the scenes.
 If you want to combine the `text` template with an f-string, you need to use double braces for the template values:

 ```python
 t = Timer(text=f"{__file__}: {{:.4f}}")